marlowww/merge-gamepads/README.md

 1. Disconnect all gamepads, cause new merged gamepad will need gamepad 0 slot to work in most games.
 2. Execute `merge_gamepads.exe` from Windows Explorer or console.
 *Default gamepad refreshing rate is `10 ms`.
 If you want to change that, use `merge_gamepads.exe time_in_ms` instead.*
-3. When prompt occurs, connect all your gamepads to merge, then press ENTER.
+3. When prompt occurs, connect all your gamepads, which you want to merge, then press `ENTER`.
 4. That's all, virtual gamepad will be present until you close application.

 ## Troubleshooting
 **Game see only input from one, not merged gamepad**
-* Try to set merged gamepad as **Preferred device* in Windows *Game controllers* settings.
+* Try to set merged gamepad as **Preferred device** in Windows **Game controllers** settings.
 * Use [HidHide tool](https://vigem.org/projects/HidHide/), to hide physical game pads in game.

 **Game registers duplicate inputs**